Biology (BIO) Courses

 BIO 6142.
 Methods in Field Ecology Laboratory.
 (0-6) 2 Credit Hours.

 This course introduces students to field ecology methodologies.
 Topics may include physiological field measurements (in situ photosynthesis, respiration, water relations), population assessment (quadrats, transects, mark-recapture), community-level assessment (measuring density and diversity, benthic analyses), and/or ecosystem process field assessment (carbon or nutrient flux, whole system metabolism, and watershed studies).
-Differential Tuition: $100.
+This course has Differential Tuition.
 Course Fee: L001 $8.

 BIO 6213.
 Advanced Ecology.
 (3-0) 3 Credit Hours.

 Prerequisite: BIO 3283 or an equivalent.
 Interaction of organisms with their environment, allelopathy, competition, distribution, succession, and factors that control growth and dispersal.
 Special consideration is given to the concepts of climax, succession, and land management.
 (Same as ES 6213.
 Credit cannot be earned for both BIO 6213 and ES 6213.)
-Differential Tuition: $150.
-Course Fees: GS01 $90; LRS1 $46.20; STSI $21.60.
+This course has Differential Tuition.
+Course Fee: GS01 $90; LRS1 $46.20; STSI $21.60.

 BIO 6222.
 Advanced Plant Ecology Laboratory.
 (0-6) 2 Credit Hours.

 This course includes physiological field measurements, population assessment, community-level assessment, and ecosystem process field assessment of plants.
-Differential Tuition: $100.
-Course fee: L001 $8.
+This course has Differential Tuition.
+Course Fee: L001 $8.

 BIO 6233.
 Quantitative Biology.
 (3-0) 3 Credit Hours.

 Prerequisite: Graduate standing or consent of instructor.
 This course is an introduction of quantitative analysis of biological data and design of experiments.
 Topics include probability theory and distributions, descriptive statistics, hypothesis testing and confidence intervals for means, variances, and proportions, chi-square statistic, categorical data analysis, linear correlation and regression model, analysis of variance, and nonparametric methods.
 (Same as NDRB 6233.
 Credit cannot be earned for both NDRB 6233 and BIO 6233.)
-Differential Tuition: $150.
+This course has Differential Tuition.
 Course Fee: GS01 $90.

 This course includes physiological field measurements, population assessment, community-level assessment, and ecosystem process field assessment of animals.
-Differential Tuition: $100.
+This course has Differential Tuition.
 Course Fee: L001 $8.

 BIO 6513.
 Drug Development.
 (3-0) 3 Credit Hours.

 This course will provide students with an overview of the early drug discovery process, including target identification, validation, assay development and high throughput screening up to pre-clinical trials.
-Differential Tuition: $150.
-Course Fees: GS01 $90; LRS1 $46.20; STSI $21.60.
+This course has Differential Tuition.
+Course Fee: GS01 $90; LRS1 $46.20; STSI $21.60.

 BIO 6543.
 Vaccine Development.
 (3-0) 3 Credit Hours.

-Prerequisites: BIO 5762 and permission of instructor.
+Prerequisite: BIO 5762 and permission of instructor.
 This course will provide students with an overview of issues about the roles of vaccines in the control of infectious diseases, vaccine development, clinical trials and implementation of vaccine programs.
-Differential Tuition: $150.
-Course Fees: GS01 $90.
+This course has Differential Tuition.
+Course Fee: GS01 $90.

 BIO 6573.
 Microbial Pathogenesis.
 (3-0) 3 Credit Hours.

 The student will gain an understanding of the cellular and molecular mechanisms by which eukaryotic and viral pathogens cause disease and the host immune responses against these pathogens.
-Differential Tuition: $150.
-Course Fees: GS01 $90.
+This course has Differential Tuition.
+Course Fee: GS01 $90.

 BIO 6803.
 Advanced Immunology and Immunochemistry.
 (3-0) 3 Credit Hours.

 Prerequisite: BIO 4743 or consent of instructor.
 The study of current concepts of humoral and cell-mediated immunity, with emphasis on molecular mechanisms.
-Differential Tuition: $150.
-Course Fees: GS01 $90.
+This course has Differential Tuition.
+Course Fee: GS01 $90.

 BIO 6883.
 Bacterial Pathogenesis.
 (3-0) 3 Credit Hours.

-Prerequisites: BIO 3713 and BIO 4743, or consent of instructor.
+Prerequisite: BIO 3713 and BIO 4743, or consent of instructor.
 This course will present a selection of topics in the field of bacterial pathogenesis.
 Lectures will cover regulation of virulence; colonization and host tissue damage; vaccines, antibiotics and novel antimicrobials; evasion of the immune system; intracellular pathogens; pathogenic mechanisms of Gram-negative and Gram-positive bacteria; pathogenic mycobacteriology; and experimental tools in bacterial pathogenesis.
-Differential Tuition: $150.
-Course Fees: GS01 $90.
+This course has Differential Tuition.
+Course Fee: GS01 $90.

 BIO 6941.
 Ecology Colloquium.
 (1-0) 1 Credit Hour.

 Prerequisite: Graduate Standing.
 This course includes discussions of current journal articles, reviews, and recent advances in specialized areas of the biological sciences.
 May be repeated for credit as topics vary.
 The grade report for this course is either “CR” (satisfactory participation in the colloquium) or “NC” (unsatisfactory participation in the colloquium).
 (Formerly EES 6941.
 Same as BIO 7041 and ES 6941.
 Credit can only be earned for one of the following: ES 6941, EES 6941, BIO 7041, and BIO 6941.)
-Differential Tuition: $50.
+This course has Differential Tuition.
 Course Fee: GS01 $30.

 BIO 6951.
 Independent Study.
 (0-0) 1 Credit Hour.

-Prerequisites: Graduate standing and permission in writing of the instructor and the student’s Graduate Advisor of Record.
+Prerequisite: Graduate standing and permission in writing of the instructor and the student’s Graduate Advisor of Record.
 Independent reading, research, discussion, and/or writing under the direction of a faculty member.
 For students needing specialized work not normally or not often available as part of the regular course offerings.
 May be repeated for credit, but not more than 6 hours, regardless of discipline, in combination with BIO 5971-3 Directed Research will apply to the Master’s degree.
-Differential Tuition: $50.
-Course Fees: GS01 $30.
+This course has Differential Tuition.
+Course Fee: GS01 $30.

 BIO 6952.
 Independent Study.
 (0-0) 2 Credit Hours.

-Prerequisites: Graduate standing and permission in writing of the instructor and the student’s Graduate Advisor of Record.
+Prerequisite: Graduate standing and permission in writing of the instructor and the student’s Graduate Advisor of Record.
 Independent reading, research, discussion, and/or writing under the direction of a faculty member.
 For students needing specialized work not normally or not often available as part of the regular course offerings.
 May be repeated for credit, but not more than 6 hours, regardless of discipline, in combination with BIO 5971-3 Directed Research will apply to the Master’s degree.
-Differential Tuition: $100.
-Course Fees: GS01 $60.
+This course has Differential Tuition.
+Course Fee: GS01 $60.

 BIO 6953.
 Independent Study.
 (0-0) 3 Credit Hours.

-Prerequisites: Graduate standing and permission in writing of the instructor and the student’s Graduate Advisor of Record.
+Prerequisite: Graduate standing and permission in writing of the instructor and the student’s Graduate Advisor of Record.
 Independent reading, research, discussion, and/or writing under the direction of a faculty member.
 For students needing specialized work not normally or not often available as part of the regular course offerings.
 May be repeated for credit, but not more than 6 hours, regardless of discipline, in combination with BIO 5971-3 Directed Research will apply to the Master’s degree.
-Differential Tuition: $150.
-Course Fees: GS01 $90.
+This course has Differential Tuition.
+Course Fee: GS01 $90.

 BIO 6961.
 Comprehensive Examination.
 (0-0) 1 Credit Hour.

 Prerequisite: Approval of the appropriate Graduate Program Committee to take the Comprehensive Examination.
 Independent study course for the purpose of taking the Comprehensive Examination.
 May be repeated as many times as approved by the Graduate Program Committee.
 Enrollment is required each term in which the Comprehensive Examination is taken if no other courses are being taken that term.
 The grade report for the course is either “CR” (satisfactory performance on the Comprehensive Examination) or “NC” (unsatisfactory performance on the Comprehensive Examination).
-Differential Tuition: $50.
-Course Fees: GS01 $30.
+This course has Differential Tuition.
+Course Fee: GS01 $30.

 BIO 6973.
 Special Problems.
 (3-0) 3 Credit Hours.

 Prerequisite: Consent of instructor.
 An organized course offering the opportunity for specialized study not normally or not often available as part of the regular course offerings.
 Special Problems courses may be repeated for credit when the topics vary, but not more than 6 hours, regardless of discipline, may be applied to the Master’s degree.
-Differential Tuition: $150.
-Course Fees: GS01 $90.
+This course has Differential Tuition.
+Course Fee: GS01 $90.

 BIO 6981.
 Master's Thesis.
 (0-0) 1 Credit Hour.

-Prerequisites: Permission of the Graduate Advisor of Record and thesis director.
+Prerequisite: Permission of the Graduate Advisor of Record and thesis director.
 Thesis research and preparation.
 May be repeated for credit, but not more than 6 hours will apply to the Master’s degree.
 Credit will be awarded upon completion of the thesis.
 Enrollment in BIO 6981, BIO 6982, or BIO 6983 is required each term in which the thesis is in progress.
-Differential Tuition: $50.
-Course Fees: GS01 $30.
+This course has Differential Tuition.
+Course Fee: GS01 $30.

 BIO 6982.
 Master's Thesis.
 (0-0) 2 Credit Hours.

-Prerequisites: Permission of the Graduate Advisor of Record and thesis director.
+Prerequisite: Permission of the Graduate Advisor of Record and thesis director.
 Thesis research and preparation.
 May be repeated for credit, but not more than 6 hours will apply to the Master’s degree.
 Credit will be awarded upon completion of the thesis.
 Enrollment in BIO 6981, BIO 6982, or BIO 6983 is required each term in which the thesis is in progress.
-Differential Tuition: $100.
-Course Fees: GS01 $60.
+This course has Differential Tuition.
+Course Fee: GS01 $60.

 BIO 6983.
 Master's Thesis.
 (0-0) 3 Credit Hours.

-Prerequisites: Permission of the Graduate Advisor of Record and thesis director.
+Prerequisite: Permission of the Graduate Advisor of Record and thesis director.
 Thesis research and preparation.
 May be repeated for credit, but not more than 6 hours will apply to the Master’s degree.
 Credit will be awarded upon completion of the thesis.
 Enrollment in BIO 6981, BIO 6982, or BIO 6983 is required each term in which the thesis is in progress.
-Differential Tuition: $150.
-Course Fees: GS01 $90.
+This course has Differential Tuition.
+Course Fee: GS01 $90.

 BIO 7041.
 Biology Colloquium.
 (1-0) 1 Credit Hour.

 Prerequisite: Graduate standing.
 Oral presentations, discussions, critical evaluation of students’ research in progress, or discussions of current journal articles or reviews of recent scientific advances.
 May be repeated for credit.
 The grade report for this course is either “CR” (satisfactory participation in the colloquium) or “NC” (unsatisfactory participation in the colloquium).
 (Formerly BIO 5041.
 Same as ES 6941.
 Unless topic varies, credit cannot be earned for both BIO 7041 and ES 6941.)
-Differential Tuition: $50.
-Course Fees: GS01 $30.
+This course has Differential Tuition.
+Course Fee: GS01 $30.

 BIO 7051.
 Seminar in Life Sciences.
 (1-0) 1 Credit Hour.

 Prerequisite: Graduate standing.
 Formal presentations of research by outside authorities in the biological sciences.
 May be repeated for credit.
 The grade report for this course is either “CR” (satisfactory participation in the seminar) or “NC” (unsatisfactory participation in the seminar).
-Differential Tuition: $50.
-Course Fees: GS01 $30.
+This course has Differential Tuition.
+Course Fee: GS01 $30.

 BIO 7211.
 Doctoral Research.
 (0-0) 1 Credit Hour.

 Prerequisite: Admission to either the Neurobiology or Cell and Molecular Biology Doctoral program.
 May be repeated for credit, but no more than 52 hours may be applied to the Doctoral degree.
-Differential Tuition: $50.
-Course Fees: GS01 $30.
+This course has Differential Tuition.
+Course Fee: GS01 $30.

 BIO 7212.
 Doctoral Research.
 (0-0) 2 Credit Hours.

 Prerequisite: Admission to either the Neurobiology or Cell and Molecular Biology Doctoral program.
 May be repeated for credit, but no more than 52 hours may be applied to the Doctoral degree.
-Differential Tuition: $100.
-Course Fees: GS01 $60.
+This course has Differential Tuition.
+Course Fee: GS01 $60.

 BIO 7213.
 Doctoral Research.
 (0-0) 3 Credit Hours.

 Prerequisite: Admission to either the Neurobiology or Cell and Molecular Biology Doctoral program.
 May be repeated for credit, but no more than 52 hours may be applied to the Doctoral degree.
-Differential Tuition: $150.
-Course Fees: GS01 $90.
+This course has Differential Tuition.
+Course Fee: GS01 $90.

 BIO 7311.
 Doctoral Dissertation.
 (0-0) 1 Credit Hour.

-Prerequisites: Admission to candidacy for the Doctoral degree and completion of at least 18 semester credit hours of BIO 7211-3.
+Prerequisite: Admission to candidacy for the Doctoral degree and completion of at least 18 semester credit hours of BIO 7211-3.
 May be repeated for credit.
-Differential Tuition: $50.
-Course Fees: GS01 $30.
+This course has Differential Tuition.
+Course Fee: GS01 $30.

 BIO 7312.
 Doctoral Dissertation.
 (0-0) 2 Credit Hours.

-Prerequisites: Admission to candidacy for the Doctoral degree and completion of at least 18 semester credit hours of BIO 7211-3.
+Prerequisite: Admission to candidacy for the Doctoral degree and completion of at least 18 semester credit hours of BIO 7211-3.
 May be repeated for credit.
-Differential Tuition: $100.
-Course Fees: GS01 $60.
+This course has Differential Tuition.
+Course Fee: GS01 $60.

 BIO 7313.
 Doctoral Dissertation.
 (0-0) 3 Credit Hours.

-Prerequisites: Admission to candidacy for the Doctoral degree and completion of at least 18 semester credit hours of BIO 7211-3.
+Prerequisite: Admission to candidacy for the Doctoral degree and completion of at least 18 semester credit hours of BIO 7211-3.
 May be repeated for credit.
-Differential Tuition: $150.
-Course Fees: GS01 $90.
+This course has Differential Tuition.
+Course Fee: GS01 $90.

 BIO 7563.
 Practicum in Biotechnology.
 (0-0) 3 Credit Hours.

-Prerequisites: Enrollment in Master’s in Biotechnology program and at least 18 hours credit including satisfactory completion of BIO 5033 and one other organized laboratory course.
+Prerequisite: Enrollment in Master’s in Biotechnology program and at least 18 hours credit including satisfactory completion of BIO 5033 and one other organized laboratory course.
 An internship in a Biotechnology company.
 Must have approval of Biotechnology Graduate Studies Committee.
-Differential Tuition: $150.
-Course Fees: GS01 $90.
+This course has Differential Tuition.
+Course Fee: GS01 $90.

 Prerequisite: Consent of instructor.
 Course topics include research methods in cell and molecular biology, molecular neurobiology, and microbiology.
 May be repeated for credit as topics vary.
 (Same as NDRB 7272.
 Credit cannot be earned for both NDRB 7572 and BIO 7572.)
-Differential Tuition: $100.
+This course has Differential Tuition.
 Course Fee: GS01 $60.

 Environmental Sciences (ES) Courses